 For many of us, just looking at a scar is difficult, much less touching or massaging it.

 This is where working with a PT can really help.
 “Often we’re the first to touch a new scar, even before the patient,” says Bri.
 “They want to know that it’s OK to touch it, that they won’t open it or cause themselves more pain.
 We can show them how to touch it, when it’s OK; we tell them, this is what it’s supposed to feel like, this is what you can expect, this is how it should move.
 Once they know all that, it’s easier to be open to the massage and to taking over their healing themselves.”

 “It makes sense that it’s hard,” says Meagan.
 “We associate that mark on our body with a traumatic event.
 Even if it happened during the happy birth of a child, scars change our body and how we view it.
 But think of it a different way: a scar is proof that your body is healing, and that’s good.
 When you can’t bring yourself to touch your scar, it’s like you’re an open circuit, and all that good energy is being lost.
 Once you can touch it, you complete the circuit, allowing the energy to flow through your body.
 That’s what healing is.”

 Have you practiced scar massage, and did it work for you?
 Tell us EVERYTHING.
 Share with the community in the comments below, or fill us in on Gennev's Facebook page or Midlife & Menopause Solutions, Gennev’s closed Facebook group.

 Want more from Meagan and Bri?
 Well, of course you do, they’re awesome.
 Check out if you’re peeing normally and what to do if you’re not.
-Here are some steps to take to improve your sex life (like, a lot).
-And learn why why your sleep is screwy and how to get some better zzzzs.
+Here are some steps to take to improve your sex life (and how to orgasm better! - like, a lot).
+And learn why why your sleep is screwy.
+Discover why you need good sleep and how to get it.
 And be sure to read Brianna’s article on “Managing Scar Tissue” for Nature’s Pathways magazine.